Mastercuber/iwibot-frontend/README.md

 1. Make sure you have installed a [nodejs](https://nodejs.org/en/download/) runtime and the node package manager (npm) for your OS.
 Supported versions are 12.13.x
     1. (optional) Install the [Angular CLI](https://github.com/angular/angular-cli) globally with `npm install -g @angular/cli`
     2. (optional) Install the [yarn package manager](https://yarnpkg.com/lang/en/) globally with `npm install -g yarn`
-2. If you haven't got **git**... [go get it](https://git-scm.com/downloads).
-Then clone the Github project with `git clone https://github.com/HSKA-IWI-VSYS/iwibot-frontend`.
+2. Clone the Github project with `git clone https://github.com/HSKA-IWI-VSYS/iwibot-frontend`.
 3. Navigate to root directory of the project
 4. Run `npm install` or `yarn install` to install the dependencies
 5. Run `npm run start` or `yarn run start` for a dev server.
 Navigate to `http://localhost:4200/` in a **Chrome Web-Browser**!
 The app will automatically reload if you change any of the source files.

 ### Environment configuration

-If you have deployed your own [iwibot-openwhisk](https://github.com/HSKA-IWI-VSYS/iwibot-openwhisk) Back-End and want to configure the Front-End to use your deployed Back-End:
+If you have deployed your own [iwibot-backend](https://github.com/HSKA-IWI-VSYS/iwibot-backend) and want to configure the frontend to use your deployed backend:
 1. Navigate to `src/environments`
 2. Change `CONVERSATION_API_URL` in `environment.prod.ts` and `environment.ts`  to fit your conversation api url.

 Steps to find your `CONVERSATION_API_URL`
-1. Make sure you have deployed [iwibot-openwhisk](https://github.com/HSKA-IWI-VSYS/iwibot-openwhisk)
-2. Run `ibmcloud wsk api list` in your console
+1. Run `ibmcloud wsk api list` in your terminal in the backend container (`docker-compose run iwibot /bin/bash`)
-3. Find the URL that ends with `/iwibot/router` and copy it
+2. Find the URL that ends with `/iwibot/router` and copy it
+3. Paste it as `CONVERSATION_API_URL` value

 ## Deploy the frontend